 Vehicle owners who are uninsured or have not paid the UMV fee will have their driving and vehicle registration privileges suspended.
-To be reinstated, they must pay a $500 statutory fee, file a Financial Responsibility Insurance Certificate (SR-22) with DMV for three years, and pay a reinstatement fee, if applicable.
+To be reinstated, they must pay a $600 noncompliance fee, file a Financial Responsibility Insurance Certificate (SR-22) with DMV for three years, and pay a reinstatement fee, if applicable.

 Eligible vehicle owners may enter into a Payment Plan Program to pay the statutory fee over time.